platformsh/platformsh-docs/docs/src/add-services/mysql/mysql-replication.md

 ## Create a replication user

-In order to set up replication you need to create a replication-enabled user.
+To set up replication you need to create a replication-enabled user.
 For each database that you'd like to replicate, you need to assign a `replication` permission/role, under a corresponding `endpoint`:

 ```yaml